yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

     ![Azure IoT Central device telemetry](media/azure-iot-central-device-telemetry.png)

     Note: You can also monitor telemetry from the device by using the Termite terminal.

+## Call a direct method on the device

 You can also use Azure IoT Central to call a direct method that you have implemented on your device.
 Direct methods have a name, and can optionally have a JSON payload, configurable connection, and method timeout.
 In this section, you call a method that enables you to turn an LED on or off.